cutlerCLI/cutlercli.github.io/book/src/contributing.md

 `cutler` uses basic Rust formatting for code reliability and maintainability.
 This ensures that the codebase remains clean, readable, and consistent across different contributors.

-Simply run the following command to format the code:

 ```sh
 cargo fmt --all
 ```